domwxyz/marxist-chat/src/api/API.md

 ## Rate Limiting

 The system includes implicit rate limiting through the queue system.
 Once the maximum number of concurrent connections is reached, new users are placed in a queue.
 This prevents overloading the server while providing a reasonable user experience.

-## Authentication

-The current API does not include authentication.
-For production use, it's recommended to implement authentication for admin endpoints such as:

-- `/api/v1/queue/clear`
-- `/api/v1/service/restart`